rsdoiel/antenna/journalism.md

 **@The Daily Bruin (UCLA Student Newspaper)** (date: 2024-11-14, from: The Daily Bruin (UCLA Student Newspaper))

+<em>Editor’s note:&#160;This post was updated on Nov.
+14 at 10:17 a.m. to provide retroactive anonymity to a source due to privacy concerns.</em>
-Holbrook said he received an email – which had also been sent to other individuals – from Rodriguez on Dec.
-13, 2023, apologizing for his behavior not being of &#8220;best practice.&#8221;
+Child A&#8217;s father said he received an email – which had also been sent to other individuals – from Rodriguez on Dec.

 <br>